ZacharyGrosswirth/ZacharyGrosswirth/README.md

 - Currently a third year Computer Engineering student at The University of Florida minoring in Engineering Innovation and obtaining a certificate in Artificial Intelligence.

-- Interests in Software Engineering as well as Cybersecurity.
+- Interested in Software Engineering as well as Cybersecurity.

 - Proficient in Python and C++ with experience in SQL, PHP, HTML, CSS, JS, React, and Kotlin.